Abstract

 While the white-noise image error distribution produced by random pixel decorrelation is eye-pleasing, it is far from being perceptually optimal.
 We show that visual fidelity can be significantly improved by instead correlating the pixel estimates in a way that minimizes the low-frequency content in the output noise.
 Inspired by digital halftoning, our blue-noise dithered sampling can produce substantially more faithful images, especially at low sampling rates.

-- abstract (PDF, 2.8 MB)
+- abstract

-- supplemental result – high-resolution volume sampling comparison (JPG)
+- supplemental result: high-resolution volume sampling comparison